 Toddler wearing a hearing aid.

-Removing the hearing aid stigma and assistive technology encourages people to seek help for their hearing loss earlier, which can prevent these negative health outcomes and promote healthier aging.
-It benefits those with hearing loss and their families, friends, and communities by providing more options and better technology for communication and hearing enhancement.
+Accepting deaf and hard of hearing people in mainstream society, has a positive net benefit.
+People are encouraged to seek help for their hearing loss earlier, which can promote healthier aging.
+Normalizing hearing loss benefits those with hearing loss and their families, friends, and communities by providing more options and better technology for communication and hearing enhancement.

 An older man with a hearing aid.